priyanshimodi/Vision_language_modelling/README.md

 # Vision Language Modelling

-This project is a multi-modal AI application that uses **BLIP, CLIP, and GPT-2** to process images and generate meaningful outputs.
+This project uses **BLIP, CLIP, and GPT-2** to process images and generate meaningful outputs.
 It allows users to:
 1. Generate **captions** for images
 2. Ask **questions about images** (Visual Question Answering, VQA)